redwoodjs/sdk-experiments/passkey-addon/README.md

 ## How to add to your project

-These instructions assume you are starting with a new RedwoodSDK project, for example from `npx create-rwsdk my-project-name`.
+These instructions assume you are starting with a new RedwoodSDK project, for example from `npx create-rwsdk -t minimal my-project-name`.

 ### 0. Download this addon